 - A. Major new office, leisure, hotel and community development on sites within Harrow town centre will be supported where the proposal: - a.
-Is consistent with other relevant policies in this Area Action Plan; - b.
+Is consistent with other relevant policies in this Area Action Plan;

+- b.
 Contributes to the delivery of the objectives of the Harrow Core Strategy; and - c.
 Is conducive with the residential environment within and surrounding the town centre. - B. Proposals that conflict with the above considerations will be refused. - C. Major mixed-use redevelopment or change of use of existing offices of 1,000 sq m or more of floorspace within Harrow town centre will be supported where the proposal provides viable, new office floorspace at least equivalent in potential employment yield to the existing office floorspace. - D. Minor proposals for the redevelopment or change of use of offices of less than 1,000 sq m of floorspace within Harrow town centre will be permitted where: - a.
-The building is no longer fit for office occupation having regard to the level and duration of vacancies within the building, the age and condition of the building, and the needs of potential occupiers in the local office market; - b.
-An assessment of demand and supply demonstrates that there is a surplus of office space throughout the town centre of a similar scale and quality, taking into account any unimplemented planning permissions; and - c.
-The proposal contributes to the continued vitality and viability of the Metropolitan centre.

-4.194 It is anticipated that the office and service sector will take on an increasingly important role in the Borough's economy over the plan period.
+The building is no longer fit for office occupation having regard to the age and condition of the building, potential for refurbishment and the needs of potential occupiers in the local office market; - b.
+The office vacancy rate in Harrow Town Centre has exceeded 20% for a continuous period of at least 12 months; - c.
+The office space has been appropriately marketed for a period of at least 12 months without success; and - d.
+The proposal contributes to the continued vitality and viability of the Metropolitan centre. - 4.125 It is anticipated that the office and service sector will take on an increasingly important role in the Borough's economy over the plan period.
 Projections undertaken as part of Harrow's Employment Land Study (2010) highlight the potential growth in retail, hotel, restaurant, business and other service sector employment.
 The Harrow Core Strategy (2012) provides a clear signal that development associated with these sectors will be sought within Harrow town centre.
-Policy AAP17 (below) deals specifically with major retail development within the primary shopping area of the centre.
-Throughout the rest of Harrow town centre, there will be a clear presumption in favour of major development for office, leisure, hotel and community(35) uses where the proposal is consistent with other policies in this Area Action Plan, contributes to the relevant Core Strategy objectives and is conducive with the residential environment within and surrounding the town centre.
+The Area Action Plan therefore seeks to ensure such development needs can be fully accommodated.
+Policy AAP17 (below) deals